jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Short Message Service (SMS): to send users a text with a PIN is another 2-factor method; note that NIST SP 800-63B points out vulnerabilities, and deprecates use of SMS as a two-factor method for federal agencies
 - 5.2.3 Accountability
   - Two important security elements in an access control system are authorization and accountability
-    - **Authorization**: subjects are granted access to objects based on proven identities
+    - **Authorization**: subjects are granted access to objects based on proven identities; the level of access defined for the identified and authenticated user or process
-    - **Accountability**: (also see definitions/interpolations in Domain 2, and above) users and other subjects can be held accountable for their actions when auditing is implemented; accountability is maintained for individual subjects through the use of auditing; logs record user activities and users can be held accountable for their logged actions; this encourages good user behavior and compliance with the org's security policy
+    - **Accountability AKA Principle of Access Control**: proper identification, authentication, and authorization that is logged and monitored; users and other subjects can be held accountable for their actions when auditing is implemented; accountability is maintained for individual subjects through the use of auditing; logs record user activities and users can be held accountable for their logged actions; this encourages good user behavior and compliance with the org's security policy; also see definitions/interpolations in Domain 2, and above
   - **Auditing**: tracks subjects and records when they access objects, creating an audit trail in one or more audit logs
   - Auditing provides accountability
 - 5.2.4 Session management
-  - Session management processes help prevent unauthorized access by closing unattended sessions; developers commonly use web frameworks to implement session management, allowing devs to ensure sessions are closed after they become inactive for a period of time
+  - **Session management**: the management of sessions created by successful user identification, authentication, and authorization process; session management help prevent unauthorized access by closing unattended sessions; developers commonly use web frameworks to implement session management, allowing devs to ensure sessions are closed after they become inactive for a period of time
   - Session management is important to use with any type of authentication system to prevent unauthorized access
-  - Desktop/laptops: recommendation to use screensavers, although modern OSs have timeout/lock features
+  - Session termination strategies:
+    - schedule limitations: setting hours when a system is available
+    - login limitation: preventing simultaneous logins using the same userID
+    - time-outs: session expires after a set amount of inactivity
-  - Secure online sessions should terminate after a timeout period
+    - screensavers: activated after a period of inactivity, requiring re-authentication
+  - Session termination and re-authentication helps to prevent or mitigate session hijacking
   - The Open Web Application Security Project (OWASP) publishes “cheat sheets” that provide app developer’s specific recommendations
 - 5.2.5 Registration, proofing, and establishment of identity
   - Within an organization, new employees prove their identity with appropriate documentation during the hiring process